 Absolutely not!
 Donation is considered only after all efforts to save your life have been exhausted.
 Donation never occurs until death is certified.

 Can I change my organ donor designation?

-You can change the organ donor designation at any time, however, the red heart, indicating you are an organ donor, will stay on your driver's license or identification card at each renewal unless you decide to remove it.
+You can change the organ donor designation at any time and you can choose if you want the organ donor heart symbol on your license or ID card.
 You can request the change through the MVA's web site or in person at any full service MVA office.